ACINQ/eclair/README.md

 - your seed (`seed.dat`)
 - your channel database (`eclair.bak` under directory `mainnet`, `testnet` or `regtest` depending on which chain you're running on)

-Your seed never changes once it is created, but your channels do change whenever you receive our send payments.
-`eclair.bak` is safe to backup even when your system is running.
-We recommend that you implement your backup process in 2 steps:
+Your seed never changes once it has been created, but your channels will change whenever you receive our send payments.
+Eclair will create and maintain a snapshot of its database, named `eclair.bak`, in your data directory, and update it when needed.
+This file is always consistent and safe to use even when Eclair is running, and this is what you should backup (for example, you could move/rename it and upload the renamed file to a dedicated backup system, ...)
-- first, move `eclair.bak` to a new local file
-- then, backup the renamed file using whatever tool you like.

 ## Docker